Nrico/fineartsuite/README.md

 logging in.
 Set the variable to `true` during development to bypass the login form for convenience.

+The application uses simple flash messages stored in the session to display login errors and form validation feedback.

 ## Gallery pages

 Navigating to `/demo-gallery` or another gallery slug will display a public gallery page.
 Gallery, artist and artwork data is loaded from the SQLite database.